stratomercata/stratomercata-transcripts/intermediates/alex-van-de-sande-interview_deepgram_transcript_with_speakers.md

 [4486.0s] **SPEAKER_04:** the fact that there's so many people, especially on this new chain because, like, base that are just buying whatever the, like, whatever the hell.
 [4494.0s] **SPEAKER_04:** This is actually I don't I I mean, just I don't know the the how the mechanics would work, but essentially, that's how, like, the the experience would go.
 Like, we're all in on it.
 We know what's up.
 We're already
 [4505.1s] **SPEAKER_04:** doing what we can.
 I see a few of us are already, like, you know, reposting stuff and posting memes and doing what we can to, like, you know, get it out there and get attention and market it.
 And that's, like, amazing.
 [4515.5s] **SPEAKER_04:** But just an idea, you know, of just so we can get some, like, new money in and we can actually use that for something.
 And as a community, we all agree.
-You Know what I mean?
+You know what I mean?
 Mhmm.
 Full transparency.
 No wrong bullshit.
 [4527.0s] **SPEAKER_04:** I don't know.
 Just something think it's maybe it sounds gimmicky, but [4531.1s] **SPEAKER_04:** I don't know.
 Sometimes gimmicks work and, [4534.0s] **SPEAKER_04:** you know, people always wanna put their money in things.
 So I that that's just where my head was at.
 I would I would just caution against creating a new token willy nilly because, you know,